CoenCardelli/CoenCardelli/README.md

 ---

-### Question 2 – State-Level Alcohol Involvement and Rural Correlation
+### Question 2 – Weather Conditions and Rural vs. Urban Setting

-**Visualization:** A choropleth map showing each state's alcohol involvement rate relative to the national average, paired with a scatter plot of alcohol involvement rate vs. rural crash share, sized by average fatalities per crash.
+**Visualization:** A stacked bar chart showing average fatalities per crash broken down by weather condition, with rural vs. urban classification as a color dimension.
+A secondary heatmap cross-tabulates weather condition against rural/urban setting, colored by average fatalities per crash.

 **Findings:**

-States exceeding the national drunk driving rate tend to cluster in rural regions of the country, where alternative transportation options are limited and enforcement density is lower.
-The scatter plot reveals a positive correlation between rural road share and alcohol involvement rate, with the highest-severity crashes (measured by average fatalities per crash) concentrated among rural, high-alcohol-rate states.
-Notably, states with lower overall crash volumes are not insulated from high drunk driving rates — several low-population rural states rank among the worst offenders on a per-crash basis.
+Rural crashes consistently produce higher average fatalities per crash than urban crashes across all weather conditions.
+Contrary to intuition, the highest-severity crashes do not cluster around the most adverse weather conditions such as heavy rain or snow — instead, crashes occurring in clear or cloudy conditions in rural settings produce some of the worst outcomes.
+This likely reflects the fact that drivers reduce speed and exercise more caution in visibly poor weather, while clear conditions on rural roads encourage higher speeds and less vigilance.
+The interaction between rural setting and seemingly benign weather conditions represents an underappreciated risk factor that is not captured when either variable is examined in isolation.

 *[Insert Tableau visualization here]*

-**Implications:** Rural sobriety enforcement and DUI checkpoint programs represent high-impact interventions.
-Federal highway safety funding should weight rural states with above-average alcohol involvement rates as priority recipients.
-Public health messaging campaigns targeting rural communities — particularly around late-night and weekend driving — could meaningfully reduce fatality rates in the most at-risk states.
+**Implications:** Rural road safety campaigns should not focus exclusively on adverse weather scenarios.
+Public messaging targeting clear-weather, high-speed rural driving — particularly at night — could have significant impact.
+Infrastructure investments such as rumble strips, improved signage, and guardrails on rural highways would address the structural factors that make rural clear-weather crashes so deadly.

 ---